HuygensING/hyper-collate/README.md

 # HyperCollate

 ## General
-HyperCollate is a prototype collation engine that is able to handle *intradocumentary* variation (i.e. variation _within_ one document), in addition to finding the differences _between_ witnesses.
-This advanced form of collation is possible because HyperCollate looks not only at the text of a document, but also at its markup.
+HyperCollate is a prototype collation engine that is able to handle *in-text* variation (i.e. textual variation _within_ one witness) if it’s marked with the TEI/XML elements `<del>`, `<add>`, `<subst>`, `<app>` or `<rdg>`.
+HyperCollate considers these elements as an interruption in the linear flow of the text: when its parser encounters a `<del>`, `<add>`, `<subst>`, `<app>` or `<rdg>` element, the stream of text tokens splits up into two or more branches.
+During the alignment process, HyperCollate looks at each branch and selects the one with the most matches.
+This means you do not have to linearize or “flatten” your TEI/XML transcription: the multiple layers within an individual witness can be preserved.

 When you install and run HyperCollate, you create a work environment in your browser.
 This work environment (or “server”) is a local environment, which means that only you can access it.
 In other words: you have a private environment to experiment with HyperCollate at liberty.

 ## How to install HyperCollate

+**NOTE: these instructions are optimised for users with a Mac OS.**

 HyperCollate is easy to install and to use.
 Below we give you three options to install it: downloading a JAR or a WAR file, or building it yourself.

 Briefly put, a JAR file requires only Java 8 (or higher), including the Java Development Kit (JDK) to run.
 You can download the package on the [Java website](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 For the WAR file you need a web application server like Apache Tomcat.
 If you don’t know what to choose, we recommend you install the prebuild JAR (option 1).

 Because you install HyperCollate via the command-line, you need a little basic knowledge of how the command-line works.
 If you are unfamiliar with the command line, there are some good tutorials [here](http://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Command_line.ipynb) and [here](https://pittsburgh-neh-institute.github.io/Institute-Materials-2017/schedule/week_1/command_resources.html).

+NOTE: make sure you organise your folders in a structured way.
+For example: create a separate folder in your Home-drectory that you call `hypercollate`.
+You can read up on “file system hygiene” [here](https://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Command_line.ipynb#File-naming-conventions).

 ### 1. Download the prebuilt JAR (recommended)